What Happened to Mike?

 That is a question people from all over the world have been asking since Mother's Day 2008.
 From that time until August 2010, Mike's mother, Stephannie White, was unable to openly discuss everything she had learned throughout the course of her own investigation and collection of official documents due to the unique legal barriers in South Korea (for more information, see the appropriate link to the right).
 Realizing she had collected all the official documents that she could (the rest were barred to her); with a pittance of savings, she fled South Korea to free herself to shout out how her son had been brutally murdered while the US Embassy in Seoul and the State Department looked the other way in favor of securing a Free Trade Agreement (FTA) with South Korea.
 Mike is but one of a rapidly growing list of foreign murder victims in South Korea.
 Below is a summary of Mike's final hours of fear, torture and theft of his life.

 It was a long holiday weekend in South Korea, that fateful May of 2008.
 For South Koreans, the holiday was a celebration of Buddha's Enlightenment, commonly known among the expatriate community as "Buddha's Birthday".
-It was also Mother's Day weekend for US expats.
-Current events of the day: Arrest and harrassment of the Busan 9, Arrest of Christopher Neil in Thailand and the following racial discrimination instituted by South Korean Immigration(Stigmatizing the HIV testing process required for visa permits), Anti-US Beef riots, and growing popularity/political influence of Anti-English Spectrum, AES (Korean KKK).
+It was also Mother's Day weekend for Americans.
+Current events of the day: Arrest of Christopher Neil in Thailand and the following racial discrimination instituted by South Korean Immigration, Anti-US Beef riots, and growing popularity of Anti-English Spectrum, AES (Korean KKK).
 The US State Department had NOT issued any warnings to expatriates at that time.
-The US State department embassy site for Seoulposts only warnings concerning caution in contracts.
-(It wouldn't be until August of 2009 that the consul would issue slightly more realistic cautionary information)

 Mike's Last Night

-Mike and his mother had recently moved to a new town, Gyeongsan a suburb of Daegu; friends (another mother & her bilingual daughter) from their previous town had come to visit.
+Mike and his mother had recently moved to a new town, Gyeongsan a suburb of Daegu; friends from their previous town had come to visit.
 The weekend had been busy with badminton, movies, BLT's, scooter rides and lasagna dinner to celebrate.
 Saturday evening, they had planned to visit the Royal Hawaiian Sauna, an upscale family style sauna in Gyeongsan.
 Stephannie had been to this sauna the week before and found the women's side to be foreigner friendly.
 It seemed safe to bring Mike there as well.

 Mike White, a healthy teenager, went to a crowded family style sauna with his mother and family friends about 10pm on the eve of Mother's Day.
 Mike, being the only male in the group, separated from the rest to go to the Men's section (Sauna's are segregated by gender).
 The sauna was crowed with families who were enjoying bathing/bonding rituals before attending temple festivities over the next two days.
 There were at least 50 women with children on the women's side.
 It is safe to assume a near equal number of fathers and a few sons were in the men's section, as this is a family event.